abhijitdeepa/onelineCPP/README.md

 # onelineCPP
-zsh script for running c++ files by just typing their name
+zsh script for running c++ files from your terminal by just typing their name

 Instructions to run